 Hacking Rome: Inside the MEF's latest Hackathon event

-The MEF's latest Hackathon event is going on this week in Rome, and Ciena's John Hawkins has the inside scoop.
+The MEF's latest Hackathon event is going on this week in Rome.
 The work this week has concentrated on setting up and configuring MEF services across multiple operators.
 A team of some 45 participants from 20 companies concentrated on these east-west interfaces, with a to goal to automate the provisioning of MEF services by interfacing with network management systems and/or controllers (some physical, others virtual) to deliver CE2.0 services across a multi-vendor, multi-domain infrastructure.
-Click through for John's post with all the details.
+Click through for details.

 The work this week has concentrated on setting up and configuring MEF services across multiple operators.
 In today’s world where business relies on global network connectivity to access data independently of where it may physically reside, few operators have the network footprint required to access to all possible locations around the globe.
 For that, they rely on partners to build operator virtual connections (MEF calls them E-Access and E-Transit services) to build an end-to-end service that meets the customer’s needs and deliver the service level agreement required for the given applications.